What is a SANG?

 The map below shows the 5km Catchment Zone radius applicable to developers with 10 or more new homes.

-If you are a developer planning on building fewer than 9 new homes, you can see whether you are inside the Chilterns Beechwoods SAC "zone of influence" by checking this map (opens in new tab) on Buckinghamshire Council's website
+Alternatively, if you are a developer planning on building fewer than 9 new homes, you can see whether you are inside the Chilterns Beechwoods SAC "zone of influence" by checking this map (opens in new tab) on Buckinghamshire Council's website

 How do I reserve credits?